Abreu hits 3 HRs, 5 in 2 days; Chisox top Cubs, 7th W in row

-CHICAGO (AP) — José Abreu hit three home runs a day after homering twice, and the Chicago White Sox again powered past the Cubs in a 7-4 victory Saturday night for their seventh straight win.
+CHICAGO (AP) — José Abreu hit three home runs a day after going deep twice, and the Chicago White Sox again powered past the Cubs in a 7-4 victory Saturday night for their seventh straight win.

 Abreu connected in the sixth, eighth and ninth innings at Wrigley Field for the first three-homer game of the All-Star slugger’s career.
 He went 4 for 4 with a walk and four RBIs.
 He has 10 homers and 27 RBIs this season.